mfnalex/JeffLib/README.md

 }
 ```

-**Note:** If you use methods annotated with "@RequiresNMS", you have to enable NMS support:
+**Note:** If you use methods annotated with "@RequiresNMS", you also have to enable NMS support:

 ```java
 public class MyPlugin extends JavaPlugin {